Water Lilies by Claude Monet 1906

 Psyche and Soma

-Interests: the Anima Mundi
+Interests & Research: the Anima Mundi

 Today, this interdisciplinary braiding of Jungian psychology, Sufi mysticism and the natural sciences express themselves in my research and work through a therapeutic approach that honours both spirit (psyche) and matter (body) as one.